mazzcris/lethe/README.md

 # Lethe

-A cli js script to list your recent activity on Trello and GitHub
+A cli js script to list your recent activity on Trello, GitHub and Google Calendar

 # Configure Google Calendar